Originally written: 3/14/2011; last update: 7/6/2018

 rEFIt's author has abandoned the program; it hasn't been updated since March of 2010.
 Because rEFIt is very useful but has a number of limitations, I decided to fork a new project, rEFInd, to address them.

 Like rEFIt, rEFInd is a boot manager, not a boot loader; however, when paired with a kernel that includes EFI stub support, rEFInd can boot a Linux kernel without the help of any other boot loader. rEFInd offers other configurability improvements, bug fixes related to UEFI systems, and additional icons for specific Linux distributions.

-If you're already using GRUB Legacy or GRUB 2, there's little reason to add rEFInd to the picture unless you're having problems with your GRUB scripts not detecting other OSes or if you want a prettier boot screen.
+If you're already using GRUB, there's little reason to add rEFInd to the picture unless you're having problems with your GRUB scripts not detecting other OSes or if you want a prettier boot screen.
 If you've got a kernel with EFI stub loader support, though, rEFInd can load it as well as anything else, and it has the advantage (shared with rEFIt) that it can automatically detect other OSes' boot loaders.
 In fact, this auto-detection can be a great boon in a multi-boot environment; a large number of GRUB 2 problem reports relate to problems detecting or launching other OSes. rEFInd tends to handle such issues better, although it does have a tendency to pick up too many boot options.
 (You can trim them by using the dont_scan_volumes, dont_scan_dirs, and dont_scan_files configuration file options, or by deleting extraneous boot loader files.)

 rEFInd installation works as described in EFI Boot Loader Installation, with some small differences.